ninjabox77/cminor/README.md

   <p>Table 1: Data types.</p>
 </div>

+## Arrays

+Arrays allow for the creation of an indexable collection of variables under a single identifier.
+It should be noted that arrays indexes start at 1 in C-Minor rather than at 0.
+The first element of the array felt a more natural semantic concept rather than the offset value from the array pointer.

 ## Functions

 While not the same as methods, functions allow programmers to encapsulate a small subprogram that may be called by its unique identifier and a set of optional values.
 For instance, the `main` function, which serves as many programs' entry point, is one of the language's most significant functions, which you have already seen.